Zwelabo/AMR/README.md

 - File name: AMC_test_data.xlsx (only for demo)
 - Description: Country-specific antimicrobial consumption data, including product names, strengths, routes, and quantities.

-### Important: Keep the file names exactly as specified above unless otherwise advised & modified.
+### Importantly, the dataset file should have "AMC" as its prefix.

 ## Step 4: Run the Analysis
 To run the analysis in RStudio: